leftwinger10/EnglishTopicModel/README.md

 # Recommendation System using LDA
 A Topic Modelling model is created using LDA from gensim library.
 LDA can be understood from this [video](https://www.youtube.com/watch?v=3mHy4OSyRf0).

-Clone this repository on your laptop by downloading files by clicking [here](https://github.com/arnav-deep/RecommendationLDA/archive/master.zip)
+Clone this repository on your laptop or download files by clicking [here](https://github.com/arnav-deep/RecommendationLDA/archive/master.zip)

 ## Making Basic Enlgish Model
 A model using of Topic Modelling using LDA is made by using the [gensim](https://pypi.org/project/gensim/) library.